What are Proceeds of Crime charges?

 Nyman Gibson Miralis has a high degree of expertise and experience in dealing with Proceeds of Crime matters.
 We make certain that our client’s rights are protected so that their assets are not unfairly targeted and forfeited by authorities.

-If you are affected by, or at risk of being subjected to proceeds of crime legislation – contact one of our accredited criminal law specialists for an urgent appointment.
+If you are affected by, or at risk of being subjected to proceeds of crime legislation – contact one of our criminal law specialists in Sydney or Parramatta for an appointment.
+Call 1800 NOT GUILTY or fill in our form on this page for legal advice 7 days a week, 24 hours a day.